How to vote

 Vote at a Polling Station

 If you choose to vote at a polling station, you have to vote at the polling station allocated to your local polling district, you cannot vote in any polling station.
 The polling stations are open from 7am until 10 pm on polling day and the address of each one appears on a poll card sent to each elector a few weeks before the election.
-You can also search for your polling station online.

 What happens at the polling station?

 - When you enter the polling station, the staff will ask you to confirm your name and address.

 - You don't need to bring your poll card with you, but this might help staff find you on the electoral register.

 - The staff will then ask you to produce an ID document that is on the list of acceptable of ID